Mr-Smyth/circles/Testing.md

     * The error message passed into the home template from the search function, was succesfully displayed in bold.

 This did not freeze or break the site, and allowed the user to click on the search button, and attempt another search.
 The message reflected the error.

+*In all cases the pages styling rendered as expected on both mobile, tablet and desktop.*

 ### Final Testing: